-The Goodwin Canyon rafting run starts just below Tulloch Lake on the Lower Stanislaus River and flows though a unique volcanic gorge.
+The Goodwin Canyon rafting run starts just below Tulloch Lake on the Lower Stanislaus River and flows through a unique volcanic gorge.
 After meeting near the quaint town of Knights Ferry, we take the short shuttle to the starting point for the trip.
 Under towering cottonwood trees and impressive cliffs rising from the water’s edge, we take several minutes for instruction before loading into the rafts and beginning our descent.
 Tight shoots winding between lava boulders, giant fig trees, river willows, and alders, provide a dramatic and exciting introduction to this short and wild ride through Goodwin Canyon, one of the best late summer / early fall Class IV runs in California.

 After negotiating an exciting Class III rapid and just seconds from put-in, we come to Mr. Toad’s Wild Ride, a long Class IV rapid that requires an on-shore scout and careful planning by guides and guests before committing to the current and pull of this major drop.
 This big rapid makes even the most experienced rafter nervous because of its length and power.